Jamie McKendrick: Translations

-McKendrick has translated six books of fiction by the Italian novelist Giorgio Bassani, including The Garden of the Finzi-Continis, published as individual volumes by Penguin and, for the first time in English, in a collected edition by Penguin and by Norton in the US.
+McKendrick has translated six books of fiction by the Italian novelist Giorgio Bassani (including The Garden of the Finzi-Continis), published as individual volumes by Penguin and in a collected edition by Penguin and by Norton in the US.

-Awards
+He is the editor of and a major contributor to The Faber Book of 20th-Century Italian Poems (2004) and has published book length translations of the poems of Valerio Magrelli and Antonella Anedda as well as a verse play by Pier Paolo Pasolini.

+Artwork

+McKendrick’s paintings have appeared on several of his book covers such as The Sirocco Room, The Kiosk on the Brink, Sky Nails and The Foreign Connection.
+His self-illustrated chapbook of poems, The Years, illustrated predominantly in ink and watercolour, won the Michael Marks Illustration Award in 2020.

+He has held numerous exhibitions, including at the Verandah Gallery in Oxford (1992 and 1999) and the Mary Ogilvie Gallery of St Anne's, Oxford (2015 and 2021).
+His work has also been a part of group shows, the two most recent being Lines & Marks: A Group Drawing Show at the Lewes Gallery in Sussex (2025) and Story Painters, Picture Writers at Kendrew Barn, St John's College, Oxford (2026).

+Prizes and honours

-McKendrick was named as one of the Poetry Society's 'New Generation' poets in the 1990s, with the Society selecting his 1997 collection Marble Fly as a Poetry Society Book Choice.
-McKendrick's collections was shortlisted for the 1997 and 2003 T. S. Eliot Prize, the 2003 Whitbread Poetry Award, and the 2007 Forward Poetry Prize.
+McKendrick was named as one of the Poetry Society's 'New Generation' poets in the 1990s, with the Society selecting his 1997 collection The Marble Fly as a Poetry Society Book Choice.
+It also won the Forward Prize for Best Collection.
+McKendrick's collections have been shortlisted for the 1997 and 2003 T. S. Eliot Prize, the 2003 Whitbread Poetry Award and the 2007 Forward Poetry Prize.
 His translations of Giorgio Bassani were shortlisted for the Oxford-Weidenfeld prize and for the John Florio award.